 Eastwick College's classes meet Monday through Friday between 8 a.m. and 11 p.m.
 Classes may also be offered on Saturdays and Sundays from 8 a.m. to 8 p.m. to meet academic requirements or address special group needs.
 Clinical and laboratory experiences may have earlier starting times and later ending times and may also be offered on Saturdays and Sundays.
-The school year is divided into four 12-week terms, except for the evening Heating, Ventilation, Air Conditioning and Refrigeration Technology program, which is offered in 8-week modules, and the Computer Concepts and Applications program, which is offered in 4-week modules.
+The school year is divided into four 12-week terms, except for the evening Heating, Ventilation, Air Conditioning and Refrigeration Technology program, which is offered in 8-week modules.